Dual Diagnosis Treatment

 What is the difference between dual diagnosis and co-occurring disorders?

-The two terms refer to the same clinical reality: the presence of a substance use disorder alongside one or more mental health conditions.
-"Dual diagnosis" and "co-occurring disorders" are used interchangeably in clinical and insurance settings.
+Nothing.
+The two terms describe the same situation: a substance use disorder present alongside one or more mental health conditions.
+Both terms appear in clinical literature and insurance documentation and are used interchangeably.

 Do I need a mental health diagnosis before entering treatment?

-No. Most clients who enter Owl's Nest do not have a prior mental health diagnosis.
-The clinical assessment during intake is designed to identify what is present and build treatment accordingly.
-You do not need documentation before you call.
+No. Most clients arrive without one.
+The clinical assessment during intake is designed to identify what is present and inform the treatment plan accordingly.
+A prior diagnosis is not required to begin the conversation.

 How long is dual diagnosis treatment?

-There is no single timeline.
-Clients with dual diagnosis often benefit from longer stays and a more gradual step-down through levels of care.
-Treatment pace at Owl's Nest is determined by clinical progress, not a fixed schedule.
+There is no standard answer.
+Clients whose recovery involves a significant mental health component often benefit from a longer, more gradual step-down through levels of care.
+Treatment pace at Owl's Nest is determined by clinical progress, not a preset schedule.

 Start the Conversation

-If you or someone you love is dealing with addiction and something that feels like more than that, a call to our team costs nothing and answers a great deal.
+If you or someone you love has been struggling with addiction and something else seems to be part of the picture, a call to our team costs nothing and can answer a great deal.

-Owl's Nest Recovery has helped hundreds of men and women across the Pee Dee region and eastern South Carolina find lasting recovery over more than 20 years in Florence, SC.
-Our 13-acre campus provides a setting where healing is possible and the clinical depth to make it last.
+Owl's Nest Recovery has helped hundreds of men and women find lasting recovery over more than 20 years in Florence, SC.